katzenpost/katzenpost/drafts/decoy_traffic.rst

-Since it is a design goal to acheive sender and receiver unobservability with respect to compromised client Providers as well as passive network observers, Clients must use a variety of decoy traffic types which includes:
+Since it is a design goal to acheive sender and receiver unobservability with respect to compromised client Providers as well as passive network observers, Clients must use a variety of decoy traffic types which is:

 1. SURB Loops
-2. Routing Loops without SURBs
-3. Drop Decoys
+2. Drop Decoys

 5. Mix Loops For Detecting n-1 Attacks
 ======================================